 - pretrial disclosures.

 For more information, see our page on Disclosure and Discovery.

 Mediation or other Alternative Dispute Resolution (ADR) process.
 Settlement

-If the case is not exempt from ADR under Rule 4-510, then the parties must complete the requirements of that rule before the case can be certified as ready for trial.
+If the case is not exempt from ADR under Rule 4-510.06, the parties must complete any ADR requirements before the case can be certified as ready for trial.
 For more information, see our page on Alternative Dispute Resolution (ADR).